Two metre repeater.

 Click on the photos for larger images.

 GB3RW is housed in a 19 inch rack.
-The photos below show the Tait T300 series VHF base station, front and rear.
+The photos below show the Tait T300 series VHF base station, front and rear views, and the new cavities.

 Above is the spectrum analyser which was used to set it all up.